 One of the main points of interest of people moving to a foreign country is the taxation system.
-No matter if one comes to New Zealand for starting a business or for work, getting acquainted with the taxation system is mandatory.
+No matter if one comes to New Zealand for starting a business or for work, getting acquainted with the NZ tax system is mandatory.

-The New Zealand taxation system is made up of direct and indirect taxes.
+The NZ tax system is made up of direct and indirect taxes.
 The direct taxes are represented by the income tax which applies to individuals and companies and indirect taxes, among which the Goods and Services Tax – GST – is the best known.

 It should be noted that the taxation system in New Zealand provides for individuals and companies to be taxed on their worldwide income (if they are residents) or on the income earned in New Zealand (if they undertake any type of activity on a temporary basis).